alecksandr26/fortran-ml/README.md

 ```
 # Examples
 ## Perceptrons examples
-An example of the linearly in some logic gates.
+An example of the linear separability in some logic gates.

 ![logic_gates](assets/logic_gates.png)